yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 set fq_speedometer "1"
 ```
 You can also run the command in the game console, but the change will be lost when closing the game.
+If your "settings.cfg" file is reset every time you start the game, then set the file as read-only.

 Some changes come from the Unmaster mod, they are specified in the "Features" section.
 Link: https://github.com/nickgovier/Q2unmaster